Dr Helen Clarke

 I teach history and theory of fashion and the semiotics of branding in the School of Design.

-I also supervise undergraduate and MA dissertations.
+I supervise undergraduate and MA dissertations.